rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/01-data-record-collection-operations.markdown

 ## Deleting a Data Record Collection

-To delete a `DEDataRecordCollection`, pass a `DEDataRecordCollectionDeleteRequest` to `DEDataRecordCollectionService.execute()`.
+To delete a `DEDataRecordCollection`, pass a `DEDataRecordCollectionDeleteRequest` as parameter to `DEDataRecordCollectionService.execute()`.

+Required parameter: none
-Required parameter: `long deDataRecordCollectionId` Optional parameters: none
+Optional parameters: none

+Optional builder methods:

+- `byId(long deDataRecordCollectionId)` sets the ID from the DEDataRecordCollection that will be deleted

+Always include the `byId` method, otherwise no data will be deleted.

 ## Deleting a Data Record